MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 ms.reviewer: abha
 ms.date: 03/10/2022

-# Intent: As a system administrator, I want to understand the hardware and software needed so that IO can run AKS in my datacenter.
+# Intent: As a system administrator, I want to understand the hardware and software needed so that I can run AKS in my datacenter.
 # Keyword: AKS Azure Stack HCI system requirements

 ---